12954 - Biostatistics Modulübersicht

 Credits: 6

-Learning Outcome:The Module Biostatistics provides rigorous introduction to data analysis for the applied sciences, especially for ecology, with a particular focus on R programming (R software).
+Learning Outcome:The Module Biostatistics provides comprehensive introduction to data analysis for the applied sciences, especially for ecology, with a particular focus on R programming (R software).

 Contents:Part "Experimental design”

-The correct experimental design is the foundation of a good quality research.
-Students will learn about basic types of experimental designs, about their benefits and limits:
+Correct experimental design is the basis for high-quality research.
+Students learn about basic types of experimental designs and their advantages and limitations:

 • Random sampling